Hecke operators for curves over non-archimedean local fields and related finite rings: Some results on -bundles

 \section{Some results on $G$-bundles}

 In this section we prove some auxiliary results about $G$-bundles on curves.
-First, we recall some facts on principal $\ssl_2$ subalgebra in Sec.\ \ref{prin-sl2-sec}, working with a group $G$ over any field $k$ whose characteristic is either zero or sufficiently large.
-Then in Sec.\ \ref{nice-G-sec}, still working over any such field, we introduce and study {\it nice $G$-bundles} on smooth proper curves.
-In Sec.\ \ref{nice-bun-constr-sec} we specialize to the case of a finite field and give a construction of such $G$-bundles, while in Sec.\ \ref{nice-red-sec} we consider $G$-bundles over $O/\fm^N$ whose reduction over $k=O/\fm$ is nice.
-Finally in Sec.\ \ref{gen-triv-O-sec} we consider curves over $O$ and $K$ and discuss generic triviality of $G$-bundles on them.
+In Sec.\ \ref{nice-G-sec} we introduce the a notion of a {\it nice $G$-bundle} of level $n$ with respect to a point on a smooth projective curve over $k$ (nice $G$-bundles exhibit a sufficiently generic cohomological behavior).
+We refer to the appendix for the proof of existence of curves with such $G$-bundles.
+We also discuss $G$-bundles over $O/\fm^N$ whose reduction over $k=O/\fm$ is nice.
+Then in Sec.\ \ref{gen-triv-O-sec} we consider curves over $O$ and $K$ and discuss generic triviality of $G$-bundles on them.